Most pitching instruction is moving in a "more is more" direction.

 Carlos Martinez has excellent natural pitching mechanics, but the Cardinals keep teaching him some problematic things and I sometimes see things that concern me as he goes out of his natural mechanics and into what the Cardinals think are proper pitching mechanics.

-There are a number of other pitchers whose mechanics a lot, and who I have also driven long distances to see, but who I rate a tick lower.
+There are a number of other pitchers whose mechanics I like a LOT, and who I have also driven long distances to see, but who I rate a tick lower.
 Their Timing is good but not excellent, due to some hints of the Tommy John Twist.

 - Scott Kazmir